Preventing Oversaturated Soil

 Heavy clay soil, typical in northern Illinois and Chicagoland, quickly becomes oversaturated.
 Because it is dense and compact, it leaves little space for water and air to move through.
 During heavy rain or excessive watering, clay soil holds onto water instead of letting it drain away quickly.
 This slow drainage can cause the soil to become waterlogged, leading to problems like root rot and fungal diseases.

-Tree Sapling on soil
+Tree Sapling in soil

 What is oversaturation?